wasn-lab/visual-positioning/README.md

 visual-positioning project
 =====

 I am developing a indoor positioning system based on visual technology.
-I will use QR code as  I will based on zxing and add localization funcitons.
+I will based on zxing and add localization funcitons.